Kitchen cabinet ideas – 15 cabinet styles, colors, materials, and trends to know

 3. Replace kitchen cabinetry doors

-If you are happy with your existing layout and your carcasses are in good order, replacement doors not only make an easy and affordable option, they can also be a creative one too.
+If you are happy with your existing kitchen layout and your carcasses are in good order, replacement doors not only make an easy and affordable option, they can also be a creative one, too.

 In the past, replacing just the doors would have been considered the budget approach but, with a definite move towards adding individuality to a room, this is a great way to refresh a kitchen.

 You might choose just to replace a selection of the doors rather than all of them – perhaps just wall units, or just one part of the kitchen as a focal point.

 In a plain modern kitchen, you could replace just a handful, picking several colors to create your own palette.
 And of course, new doors can be the greener, less wasteful option – there’s no need to rip out a perfectly good kitchen, just because the doors are dated or you want a new colour or finish.
 And it is satisfyingly simple.

 4. Introduce a breakfast station